manimike00/Demo/README.md

 ## Deploying CKAN on production instance

-*Note:* You should create a branch named _release-<release_version>_ from the _rebase-dev-from-master_ which has changes required to be deployed on production.
+*Note:* You should create a branch named _release-<release_version>_ from the _develop_ which has changes required to be deployed on production.
 For example, release-0.1.0.

 1. [Ignore if already cloned] Run the below command to clone the ckanDeploy on the production CKAN server under prod directory.
 ```bash